 Continue travelling north to Summertown.
 The best area in Oxford to stay in for families, Summertown is an elegant and affluent neighbourhood with lush green spaces, popular art centres, and a wide range of chic boutiques and cosy cafes.

-Still not sure which is the best neighbourhood in Oxford to stay in?
-Don’t worry, in this next section, I have broken down each neighbourhood in detail.
+Still not sure which is the best neighborhood in Oxford to stay in?
+Don’t worry, in this next section, I have broken down each neighborhood in detail.

 If you’re looking for epic cottages and lodges in Oxford, here are my picks of the best that are out there!